FilipGieraga/Python-PL/README.md

-#Overview of what I already learned
+# Overview of what I already learned:

 fsdfsdf